-Of course, most of us manage to use escalators safely everyday.
-Transperth escalators however, are a little different.
+Our escalators are a little different to other escalators.
 For starters, they carry lots of people at once, especially during peak hour.
 And to help move the high number of users, they are also a bit faster than other escalators.

-These differences make it important to take extra care when using Transperth escalators to avoid getting hurt.
+These differences make it important to take extra care when using our escalators to avoid getting hurt.

 When using escalators, pay attention to your surroundings, not your mobile, and be considerate of other escalator users.
 Safety is everybody’s responsibility.

 When you get to the top or bottom of the escalator, step off and move away from the escalator promptly.
 Make sure you don’t stand in the stripy yellow Keep Clear area marked on the ground.